How To Remove Pesticides From Leafy Vegetables

 More porous, thin-skinned fruits and veggies, like nectarines and leafy greens, are much more likely to contain pesticide residue than thick-skinned cousins, like winter squash or avocados.

-Pesticides can also enter a plant via the roots or seeds, and no amount of washing or produce wash can fix that.
+Pesticides can also enter a plant through the roots or seeds, and no amount of washing or produce wash can remove them.

 This is why we recommend buying organic or certified naturally-grown produce whenever possible.